-Roast Chicken with Blood Orange and Olives ~ you’re going to roast chicken anyway, so why not make it special?
-Peel a couple of blood oranges (substitute regular oranges or tangerines) and throw in some green olives to bake along with it, you’ll be so happy you did!
+Roast Chicken with Blood Orange and Olives ~ you’re roasting chicken anyway, so why not make it special?
+Add sweet-tart blood oranges (or regular oranges) and briny green olives, and the pan transforms into something truly memorable.

 Next time you pick up a package of chicken, think about stopping by the olive bar and produce section for a couple of quick additions.
 The briny green olives and sweet acidity of the oranges makes a wonderful sauce when you deglaze the pan with a little Marsala.
 Red onions, a little garlic, and thyme are the only other players in this game.